inkstitch/embTools/README.md

 # embTools

-Open source browser based toolset for the most common conversions, stitch run timer and a quoting form for embroiderers to use to help quote for embroidery projects.
+Electron app for the most common conversions, stitch run timer and a quoting form for embroiderers to use to help quote for embroidery projects.

 # Purpose